 Community is an integral part of our farm.
 We often say if we want the community to support our farm, then we must actively support our community.
 We bank, we shop, we dine, and we do business in our community.
 Community groups and organizations that we're involved with include Agriculture in the Classroom, Dewitt County Farm Bureau, Relay for Life, Clinton FFA, Dewitt County 4-H and Extension, YMCA youth programs, and Ducks Unlimited.
 Youth organizations are dear to our hearts.
 We're passionate about employing and mentoring young people with an interest in agriculture or entrepreneurship.
 It all comes full circle for us when we watch that extremely shy sixteen-year-old farm employee blossom into a knowledgeable, customer-focused, and confident employee by their freshman year of college.
 That's when we know we're doing more than just growing flowers and vegetables at our farm.
 We're growing future leaders for our community.

 And that's how our little farming business came to fruition.
 We know we wouldn't be where we are if it wasn't for our customers.
 Thank you for taking time to read about our story and learning about our farm.
-We love connecting with customers and we hope you might come out for a visit in the summer or fall so you can see firsthand the labor of love that goes into every plant we grow.
+We love connecting with customers and we hope you might come out for a visit during the season so you can see firsthand the labor of love that goes into every plant that we grow and every experience we create.
 Please don’t hesitate to reach out to us if you have any questions or comments at email@example.com.